 by Tarla Dalal

-This dosa is indeed an irresistible option for breakfast supper, snack or a sudden meal for a surprise guest.
+This sooji dosa is indeed an irresistible option for breakfast supper, snack or or a quick South Indian lunch option.

 Enjoy how to make Rava Dosa recipe with detailed step by step photos and video below.